huyphan168/VL-RL/README.md

 </div>

-> *Misc: We prompt DALLE-3 via "Conceptual figure of 'SFT Memorizes, RL Generalizes', with trendlines and style of Hong Kong", though Hong Kong-style skyscrapers dominates.*
+> *Misc: We prompt DALL-E 3 via "Conceptual figure of 'SFT Memorizes, RL Generalizes', with trendlines and style of Hong Kong" but somehow skycrapters dominate the picture...*

 ## Release
 - [01/28/25] Excited to shout out our paper *SFT Memorizes, RL Generalizes*!
 We release the environments, training scripts, evaluation scripts, SFT data, and initial checkpoints.